k78ma/quartz/content/3A/MTE 321/Shaft Design for Stresses.md

 ![[Shaft Design for Stresses-1.png|576]]

 ## Stress Equations
-Shaft-specific stress equations (negligible axial loads):
+Shaft-specific stress equations are presented here.
+This is for dynamic loadings, where we account for the alternating stress (amplitude) and mean stress over a loading cycle.
 $$
 \begin{align}
 \sigma_{a}=K_{f} \frac{M_{a}c}{I}, \quad \sigma_{m}=K_{f} \frac{M_{m}c}{I} \\[2ex]